-CHAPTER 11 PART 2 OF THE MFMA
+CHAPTER 11, PART 2 OF THE MFMA

 This chapter (read with the Municipal PPP Regulations) sets out a legislative regime for implementing PPPs at municipal level.
-A feasibility study must be carried out which explains the strategic benefits of using a PPP and discusses the private party's role in the public-private partnership.
+The National Treasury and relevant Provincial Treasury must be informed in writing of the intended PPP.
+A feasibility study must then be carried out which explains the strategic benefits of using a PPP and discusses the private party's role in the PPP.
 The municipality must make the particulars of the proposed PPP public and invite the local community to make comments.
-It should also solicit the views of National Treasury.
+It should also solicit the views of National Treasury and the relevant Provincial Treasury on the bid documentation and the draft PPP agreement.
 The municipal council will then make a decision on whether the proposed PPP should be pursued by the municipality.
+However, the PPP agreement can only be entered into if it will provide value for money, affordability and transfer appropriate risk.